 By answering these questions, you’ll give yourself some big clues when it comes to selecting the best fishing weight for the sort of fishing you’re doing.
 It might be a tiny 1/16oz sinker for trout fishing off the dock, or a giant 10lb weight for deep drop fishing in hundreds of feet of ocean.

-Too heavy of a weight might overload your rod, will tend to find a hole to get stuck in or may be difficult to retrieve.
+Too heavy of a weight might overload your rod to breaking point, or may be difficult to retrieve.
 Ideally, you’ll want to have different weights and sizes of the preferred style of weight so you can find that balance and adjust if you need to, as conditions change on the water.